Frequently Asked Questions

 What kind of person makes a good court reporter?

 Although it is hard to narrow down, the best court reporters are sharp individuals who are strong in English and quick with their fingers.
-Playing a musical instrument, typing fast or excelling at video games may also be an indicator of court reporting talent.
+Playing a musical instrument, speaking multiple languages, typing fast or excelling at video games may also be an indicator of court reporting talent.

 This program will fully prepare you to pass the state and national tests that may be required in certain venues, such as Certified Shorthand Reporter (CSR) and Registered Professional Reporter (RPR).